 Our Derms' Favorite Products With Phytosphingosine

-"This product does a great job of including heavy-hitting ingredients, including a combination of peptides, retinol, phytosphingosine, and ceramides to help brighten skin and diminish the signs of aging," says Dr. Shah.
-Phytosphingsine and ceramides also help counteract any potential irritation from the retinol.
+"This product does a great job of including heavy-hitting ingredients, including a combination of peptides, retinol, phytosphingosine, and ceramides to help brighten skin and diminish the signs of aging," says Shah.
+Phytosphingosine and ceramides may also help counteract any potential irritation from the retinol.
 Bonus: The single-dose capsules are ideal for travel (no need to stress about spills).

-One of Shah's picks, this AM staple packs oil-free moisture while also providing sun protection.
-Along with phytosphingosine, dill seed extract helps improve the appearance of elasticity, and the refreshing scent—floral with a touch of citrus—is an added plus.
+One of Shah's picks, this AM staple promises to pack oil-free moisture while also providing sun protection.
+Along with phytosphingosine, dill seed extract is meant to help improve the appearance of elasticity, and the refreshing scent—floral with a touch of citrus—is an added plus.

-"This restorative eye cream delivers a brightening effect to the under eye area with a combinations of vitamin C and peptides," says Dr. Nussbaum.
-Replenishing ceramides and phytosphingosine lock in moisture, and, unlike many other eye creams, Nussbaum also adds that this layers well under makeup.
+"This restorative eye cream delivers a brightening effect to the under eye area with a combinations of vitamin C and peptides," says Nussbaum.
+Replenishing ceramides and phytosphingosine promise to lock in moisture, and, unlike many other eye creams, Nussbaum also adds that this layers well under makeup.

 We have yet to find a dermatologist who doesn't love CeraVe's line of affordable and effective skincare, and Nussbaum is no exception.
 Of this product, she says it's a "Great, broad-spectrum, non-comedogenic sunscreen that both protects the skin from harmful UV rays and helps maintain the skin's natural moisture barrier."
 Credit an effective combination of hyaluronic acid, ceramides, and, you guessed it, phytosphingosine.